substring/attractplus/doc/source/stdlib/stdbloblib.rst

     :param number n: the value to be written
     :param int type: type of the number to write

-    writes a number in the stream formatted according to the `type` pameter
+    writes a number in the stream formatted according to the `type` parameter

     `type` can have the following values: